harukaxq/llmpack/HOMEBREW.md

 2. A GitHub repository for the Homebrew tap (`halst256/homebrew-tools`)
 3. Homebrew installed on your system for testing

-## Automated Deployment with GitHub Actions
+## Automated Deployment with homebrew-releaser

-This project uses GitHub Actions to automatically update the Homebrew formula whenever a new release is published.
+This project uses [homebrew-releaser](https://github.com/Justintime50/homebrew-releaser) via GitHub Actions to automatically update the Homebrew formula whenever a new release is published.
 The workflow performs the following steps:

 1. When a new release is published on GitHub, the workflow is triggered
-2. The workflow calculates the SHA256 checksum of the release tarball
+2. homebrew-releaser calculates the SHA256 checksum of the release tarball
-3. The workflow updates the formula in the Homebrew tap repository
+3. homebrew-releaser generates and updates the formula in the Homebrew tap repository
 4. Users can then install or update the package using Homebrew

 ### Setting Up GitHub Actions